slz2003/RFCScope-/Errata_filtering/Result_manual/9824-3/packetizer_raw_output.md

 Either update RFC 5155 to accommodate the NXNAME Meta-TYPE in NSEC3 bit maps or revise RFC 9824 to use an alternative encoding that does not conflict with RFC 5155.

-**Severity:** High
-  *Basis:* This is a direct normative conflict between RFCs that can lead to interoperability failures if implementations follow different interpretations.

-**Confidence:** High

-**Experts mentioning this issue:**

-- CrossRFC Expert: Issue-1

 ---